xrettle/WFGY/value_manifest/README.md

 What must be crystal clear to readers (zero ambiguity):
 1) WFGY is not a prompt template; it is a reasoning/consistency layer that can be attached without retraining.
 2) WFGY 1.0 is the baseline (paper + taxonomy).
-3) WFGY 2.0 is the live engine (/core) and this page attributes incremental value only to measurable deltas.
+3) WFGY 2.0 is the live engine (/core) and this page attributes incremental value only to measurable deltas on top of 1.0.
+4) WFGY 3.0 is a TXT-based frontier engine (Event Horizon, 131 S-class problems).
+Its value bands are option-style scenarios, not company valuation.
-4) Valuation numbers are computed from auditable components: saved engineering time + incident avoidance + throughput uplift.
+5) Valuation numbers are computed from auditable components: saved engineering time + incident avoidance + throughput / capability uplift + (for 3.0) frontier enablement.
-5) Repro steps exist and must be easy to execute.
+6) Repro steps exist and must be easy to execute.

 Reproducibility contract for valuation:
 - Provide at least one minimal A/B recipe that anyone can run: